quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## Triple Stream Cipher CID Algorithm {#triple-stream-cipher-cid-algorithm}

 The Triple Stream Cipher CID algorithm is a variant of the stream cipher algorithm {{stream-cipher-cid-algorithm}} that provides true cryptographic protection and also mitigates the malleability issues with a simple stream cipher application.
-The CID format is the the same as depicted in {{stream-cipher-cid-format}}.
+The CID format is the the same as depicted in
+{{stream-cipher-cid-format}}.

 ### Configuration Agent Actions

-The configuration agent actions are the same as in {{stream-cipher-cid-format-configuration}}.
+The configuration agent actions are the same as in
+{{stream-cipher-cid-format-configuration}}.

 ### Load Balancer Actions {#triple-stream-cipher-load-balancer-actions}

-Upon receipt of a QUIC packet that is not of type Initial or 0-RTT, the load balancer extracts as many of the earliest octets from the destination connection ID as necessary to match the nonce length.
+Upon receipt of a QUIC packet, the load balancer extracts as many of the earliest octets from the destination connection ID as necessary to match the nonce length.
 The server ID immediately follows.

 The load balancer decrypts the nonce and the server ID using the following three pass algorithm:

 * Pass 1:  The load balancer decrypts the server ID using 128-bit AES Electronic Codebook (ECB) mode, much like QUIC header protection.
 The encrypted nonce octets are zero-padded to 16 octets.
 AES-ECB encrypts this encrypted nonce using its key to generate a mask which it applies to the encrypted server id.
 This provides an intermediate value of the server ID, referred to as server-id intermediate.

 server_id_intermediate = encrypted_server_id ^ AES-ECB(key, padded-encrypted-nonce)

-* Pass 2:  The load balancer decrypts the nonce octets using 128-bit AES Electronic Codebook (ECB) mode, much like QUIC header protection, using the server-id intermediate as "nonce" for this pass.
+* Pass 2:  The load balancer decrypts the nonce octets using 128-bit AES ECB mode, using the server-id intermediate as "nonce" for this pass.
 The server-id intermediate octets are zero-padded to 16 octets.
 AES-ECB encrypts this padded server-id intermediate using its key to generate a mask which it applies to the encrypted nonce.
 This provides the decrypted nonce value.

 nonce = encrypted_nonce ^ AES-ECB(key, padded-server_id_intermediate)

-* Pass 3:  The load balancer decrypts the server ID using 128-bit AES Electronic Codebook (ECB) mode, much like QUIC header protection.
+* Pass 3:  The load balancer decrypts the server ID using 128-bit AES ECB mode.
 The nonce octets are zero-padded to 16 octets.
 AES-ECB encrypts this nonce using its key to generate a mask which it applies to the intermediate server id.
-This provides the dercypted server ID.
+This provides the decrypted server ID.

 server_id = server_id_intermediate ^ AES-ECB(key, padded-nonce)

-This three pass algorithm is a simplified version of the FFX algorithm.
+This three-pass algorithm is a simplified version of the FFX algorithm.
 It has the same connection ID length requirements as the Stream Cipher CID Algorithm, with the additional property that each encrypted nonce value depends on all server ID bits, and each encrypted server ID bit depends on all nonce bits and all server ID bits.
 This mitigates attacks against stream ciphers in which attackers simply flip encrypted server-ID bits.

 The output of the decryption is the server ID that the load balancer uses for routing.